JLErvin/squash/README.md

 Inside the `themes` direcotry you will find some colorschemes created by `crayolo`.
 You can add as many themes as you want here.
 I have also added some of my favorite themes such as
 `solarized light` `solarized dark` and `oceanic next`.

-To use with terminals such as rxvt-unicode, add the following to your .Xresources:

 ### Xresources